BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/comparison/docs/comparison.exercise.md

 ![Combination operators comparison - exercise](./assets/images/Reactive-architecture-and-ux-patterns_angular_combination-operators-comparison-solution-screenshot_michael-hladky.png)
 _Combination operators comparison - exercise_

+We have learned about each _combination operator_ individually.
+To get a deeper understanding about the differences between them, we wrap it up by using them all together.

-In the start component, you will find a screen split into 2 sections.
+Let's implement a little game.
+In the start component you will find a board split into two panes.
-Left and right.
-In the center
-we have 3 boxed displaying the result of the named strategies combine, withLatest and zip.
+The board saves the `click` events' latest position in an `Observable` source.
+In the center there are three boxes, one for each _combining operator_.
+Each displaying its _combined_ value of the click position.

 ```html
 <h1>Comparison combination operators</h1>